 lines of code in R. However, this is highly inefficient.
 The theoretical

-segment length restrictions a linear regression with base R’s
+length restrictions a linear regression with base R’s lm

 A more efficient implementation calculates the linear regression